ourwarcaya/PropelProject/README.md

 # PropelProject
 ### Diabetes Prevalence
-Diabetes affects over 37 million in the United states.Understanding the specific demographics of people impacted by diabetes could generate targeted research approaches to curing the disease.
-The following data manipulation is represents correlation diabetes and medical parameters.
+Diabetes affects over 37 million in the United states.
+Understanding the specific demographics of people impacted by diabetes could generate targeted research approaches to curing the disease.
+The following data manipulation represents correlation betweeen diabetes and different medical parameters.